The Paston Family

 We have created heritage walks and cycle rides to help people explore Norfolk's historic 'Paston Country'.
 We invite everyone to help us tell the Paston story and bring it to more people by taking part in family activities and creative challenges.

-Travel back in time and virtually explore Paston landmarks lost to time
+We have also use innovative methods to enable people to travel back in time and virtually explore Paston landmarks lost to time